Should I Run a Race on My Period?

 Getting your period on race day is not a death knell to your running goals.
 In fact, a 2020 study found that a majority of female marathoners actually ran their best during their high hormone phase and during menstruation.
 If you suffer from PMS and period symptoms, these steps will help you feel better so you can run your best.

 It can seem like the worst thing in the world: getting your period on race day.
-And many female runners will ask themselves: should I run a race on my period?
+Many female runners will ask themselves: should I run a race on my period?

 Should I run a race on my period?